 Expecting too much: Even when overclocked, an older GPU will never match the performance of the latest high-end cards.
 At most, you can expect performance to increase by 10 to 20%.

 Yes, you can overclock a laptop graphics card.
 Mobile GPUs are limited in performance, and overclocking is a great way to improve performance.
 We increased the FPS of our Microsoft Surface Book, which uses a GeForce 965 GTX card, by 25%.

 But while desktop GPUs usually have adequate cooling systems, mobile GPUs produce a lot of heat in a much smaller case — so you’ll quickly hit their thermal limits.
 Also, running at higher clock speeds increases power consumption, so your battery won’t last as long.

 Can’t I just Google the overclock numbers for my graphics card and skip all that?

 While you can look up other people’s GPU overclock speeds for the graphics card you have, their results may not work for you.
 This is because of chip lottery — not all GPU and memory chips are manufactured identically on a microscopic level.
 The material quality and lithography may vary enough that higher temps, voltage, and overall power can’t be matched.

-These cards use the same NVIDIA or AMD chips, such as a GeForce 1080 Ti, but their cooling systems, power supplies, transistors, and boards are often designed to clock up higher.
-That’s why you’ll see a 1080 Ti GPU from many different manufacturers — and even the same manufacturer might offer many different versions.
+Yes, you can buy pre-overclocked GPUs, but you’ll still want to try overclocking them yourself.
+Most third-party graphics cards still use NVIDIA or AMD chips, such as the popular GeForce 1080 Ti, but their cooling systems, power supplies, transistors, and boards are often designed to clock up higher.

 These graphics cards range from identical matches to high-end models with advanced cooling, higher-quality power supplies, and RGB lighting.
 Such cards may be factory overclocked by 10 to 20%.
 But you can still manually overclock these cards even further — we’ve seen even higher-clocked cards go up by another 15%.